JocysCom/VsAiCompanion/README.md

 The AI Companion is a tool that analyzes your project files and works alongside you or your team to streamline development and boost productivity.
 It can be installed as a Visual Studio extension or run as a standalone application.

-This is a free and open-source project for people who have a paid OpenAI API account.
+This is a free and open-source project for people who have an OpenAI API subscription.
 More information can be found at https://platform.openai.com/.

 # Download